SreenathYeragudi/CyberSecurityProjects/Packet Sniffer/ReadME.md

 ---
 To run this "Man-in-the-Middle"  attack first

-    1. Run the arp_spoofer program to establish the "Man-in-the-Middle" connection
+    1. Run the arp_spoofer (FILES IN OTHER PROJECT) program to establish the "Man-in-the-Middle" connection
     2. Run the packet_sniffer in tandem as the arp_spoofer will allow you the connection
 ---
 To allow packet forwarding from your Dabien Linux Terminal use the command: